In last four years, with the inception of the Adult Degree Completion Program, Middle

 While receiving awards for our work is wonderful - our true awards are found in the lives of the thousands of students who leave Middle Tennessee State University and go on to have a profound impact in the world.

 The Adult Degree Completion Program (ADCP) at Middle Tennessee State University was created for the working adult who needs to finish a bachelor's degree to get ahead in his or her career.
 The customizable degree programs allow students to focus on coursework which will benefit them in their current careers or move into new fields.
 From Fall 2007 to Spring 2011 more than 800 students have graduated from this program.
-The ADCP has received state, regional and national awards for its innovation and application in serving non-traditional population.
+The ADCP has received state, regional and national awards for its innovation and application in serving non-traditional populations.

 Adult Learning Focused Institution of Higher Education